-With very few exceptions, all income that you received during the year must be taken into account when determining eligibility.
-This includes income that you do not have to report on your New Jersey income tax return such as Social Security benefits, disability benefits, and tax-exempt interest.
+With few exceptions, all income that you received during the year must be taken into account when determining eligibility.
+This includes income that you do not have to report on your New Jersey Income Tax return, such as Social Security benefits, unemployment benefits, disability benefits, and tax-exempt interest.

 You must allocate jointly owned income sources based on your percentage of ownership.

 You cannot apply a loss in one category of income against income or gains in another.

 - Paycheck Protection Program (PPP) loan amounts forgiven through the federal CARES Act or federal Paycheck Protection Program

 - Forgiven Paycheck Protection Program (PPP) loans;

 - Benefit amounts received under the New Jersey State Lifeline Credit program/Tenants Lifeline Assistance program;

 - Homestead Benefits;

 - Senior Freeze Benefits;